replacementAI/Finding-Alpha-with-AI/README.md

 # Finding Alpha with AI
-In these series of jupyter notebooks, we will go over how to create simple yet powerful models for strategies in the stock market.
+In these series of jupyter notebooks, we will go over how to create simple AI models for strategies in the stock market.

 In the [first notebook], we evaluate and visualize different models to determine the correlation between their outputs, in order to create diverse strategies that will perform well when combined into one model.